griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 * Has support for safely creating dynamic Sql
   * SqlInjection prevention
   * Additional criteria e.g Where, Order By
+* Are you requiring mapping Json data types supported natively by the Database?
 * Are you likely to change database vendors and need Sql to be generated for different dialects?
   * Changing database vendors is less common in practice and results in over abstracting/hiding of Sql when there is no need
 * Typically, libraries use `Jdbc` or support async reactive (non-blocking) drivers [R2dbc](https://r2dbc.io/)